 Wasp nests are a major annoyance and, at times, can become a true health hazard.
 But the good news is that it’s not difficult to get rid of a wasp nest.

 How do you get rid of wasps and prevent them from coming back?

 Wasp, yellow jackets, and hornets are insects that are often nuances when doing barbecues, picnics, or even staying at home.
 These insects are often attracted by sweets such as soda, sweet fruit, syrups, and candies.

-They're usually attracted to sweet substances, and they will keep coming back if food left uncovered.
+They’re usually attracted to sweet substances, and they will keep coming back if food is left uncovered.
 There is no doubt that finding yourself with a wasp nest in your backyard can be a serious problem, especially if you have kids or pets that play in your yard.

 Follow these strategies to get rid of wasps and prevent them from coming back:

 - Remove any wasp nest that you see a single wasp building around your home and garden.
 Queen wasp build these nests to form colonies and work alone, which means caring for the first batch of worker wasps.
 Remove the wasp nest and kill the queen at this time to prevent the nest from growing.

 - Make a wasp catcher using a DIY kit.
 If you have to remove a small wasp nest, the easiest way to do is to fill a glass with water and add few drops of dishwasher soap to it.
 Fill up water up to the edge of the glass and press it against the wasp nest.
 In less than a minute, all wasps will drown, and the nest gets removed with water.